What Do You Get Flying Alaska Airlines Basic Economy?

 • Boarding: Final boarding group.

-• Earning Alaska Mileage Plan Miles: Yes.
+• Earning Alaska Mileage Plan Miles: Yes, but only 30% of standard economy fares.

-• Upgrades: Not eligible for complimentary upgrades.
+• Upgrades: Eligible for complimentary upgrades with MVP status.

-alaska basic economy restrictions
+alaska basic economy fare warning

 For many years, Alaska was more generous with basic economy than any other airlines when it came to seat selection.
 While most airlines don't allow basic economy flyers to pick a seat at all, travelers with an Alaska saver fare could freely pick the best seats remaining at the back of the plane – or pay a bit more for a seat closer to the front.